featherhawk essences

 I'm taking a medication prescribed by my doctor.
 Is it safe to use essences?

 Yes.
 Essences balance and harmonize your emotions and the flow of energy in your body.
-Because they are free of chemical constituents, it is highly unlikely that taking an essence would interfere with your medication.
+Because they are free of chemicals, it is highly unlikely that taking an essence would interfere with your medication.
 If you are concerned with the alcohol content, remember that you are only taking a few drops at each dose.
-If you take 4 drops 4 times a day, for example, your total alcohol intake each day would be less than 5 drops.
+If you take 4 drops 4 times a day, for example, your total alcohol intake each day would be just 4 drops.

 How do I order essences?

-The featherhawk site now has a PayPal® shopping cart.
-Each individual essence has its own description page with a PayPal® button for each product.
-Just click on the Add to Cart button for each essence you wish to purchase and follow the instructions.
+Every essence has its own description page.
+Just click on the Add to Cart button for each essence you wish to purchase.
+When you are ready to pay for your essences, follow the easy instructions on the PayPal® website.
 To see one of the essence description pages, click here.

 I live outside of the United States.
 Can I order essences?